Transport Database from Linux to Windows

 The Convert Database command will creates below files.

-- Pfile which is contains settings which is we need on target database, there is few entries in top of pfile, it should be edit during transport database on target platform.
+- Pfile contains settings which are we need on the target database, there are few entries on top of pfile, it should be edit during transport database on the target platform.

-- Duplicate copy of All Datafiles with the format of target platform.
+- The duplicate copy of All Datafiles with the format of the target platform.

 $rman target/ RMAN> convert database new database ‘new_db_name’ Transport script ‘/u01/dbtransport/transport.sql’ To platform ‘Microsoft Windows IA (32-bit)’ Format ‘/u01/dbtransport/new_db_name’ Db_file_name_convert ‘/u01/app/oracle/oradata/source_db_name’ ‘/u01/dbtransport/’;

 After completing the above command, open pfile and change the location as per target DB, Also open transport.sql and check, edit if needed.

 Create following folders on target system.